-''' summary(filter(smaller[[1]], rectGate %%% morphGate)) Fluorescence Region in MorphologyGate+: 7188 of 8312 events (86.48%) first calculates a subset based on the morphGate filter and then applies the rectGate. '''
+''' summary(filter(smaller[[1]],rectGate %%% morphGate)) Fluorescence Region in MorphologyGate+: 7180 of 8313 events (86.37%) '''

 4.5 Transformation Filters

 Finally, it is sometimes desirable to construct a filter with respect to transformed parameters.
 To allow for this in our filtering constructs we introduce a special form of the transform method along with another filter combination operator %on%, which can be applied to both filters and flowFrame or flowSet objects.
 To specify our transform filter we must first construct a transform list using a simplified version of the transform function: